R9CdMX2L/harlemtech/README.md

 # Deployment Guide #
-This guide is just an overview for deployment of cms and site.
+This guide is just an overview for installing Ruby and creating Locomotive CMS engines and sites.
 Detailed steps are provided on Locomotive CMS website: http://doc.locomotivecms.com/get-started/what-is-locomotivecms

+####Repository contents####

+**cms** - This got created in "Install Engine locally" section.
+**community_site** - Created in "Create your first site" section.

+If you just want to test ride and deploy the created site (community_site folder), create a free hosting account for http://www.locomotivehosting.com/ and follow deployment instructions provided in "Deploy to an engine" section in this document).

+Otherwise, if you plan to deploy on a different hosting option, you can either create an engine in localhost and deploy/run in there.

-Please note that in provided code snippets, the symbol $ is used for command prompt and it's not necessary to enter this during a console session.
+**NOTE:** that in provided code snippets, the symbol $ is used for command prompt and it's not necessary to enter this during a console session.

 ## Install Wagon ##